This feature was introduced in LearnDash 3.0 and works with the LearnDash 3.0 template. This feature does not work with the Legacy template.

 - You must select “LearnDash 3.0” as your active template

 - You need to enable the Login & Registration option in the LearnDash general settings

-- You need to enable registration for your WordPress site by selecting the Anyone can register checkbox located under SETTINGS > GENERAL (only necessary if you want to allow registration)
+- IMPORTANT: You need to enable registration for your WordPress site by selecting the Anyone can register checkbox located under SETTINGS > GENERAL (only necessary if you want to allow registration)

 Upload a Login Logo

 While not required, we recommend uploading a logo to use on the login screen.
 This logo will appear below the login form.
 To upload a logo: